thewtex/thesis/plaque_strain/plaque_strain.rst

   and f) distortional energy.

-As discussed in Section 2.2 and 2.3, the dominant focus of various imaging and other diagostic techniques is on identification of plaque composition.
+As discussed in Section 2.2 and 2.3, the dominant focus of various imaging and other diagnostic techniques is on identification of plaque composition.
 While composition may be an important factor in plaque vulnerability, it is not the only factor.
 In |geometry|, a plaque with a relatively homogeneous B-Mode echogenicity is shown, which implies that its composition may be homogeneous.
-However, when mechanical loading is applied via the pulse pressure, a hetergeneous strain distribution results.
-Strain in highest in the center of the larger anterior plaque region and fallos off towards it edges.
+However, when mechanical loading is applied via the pulse pressure, a heterogeneous strain distribution results.
+Strain is highest in the center of the larger anterior plaque region and falls off towards its edges.
 The area of the posterior plaque segment that protrudes into the lumen experiences much higher strain than other areas.